Understanding the Risk of Surrogacy Twins

 Surrogacy can be a physically demanding and emotional journey.
 But the impact that you have on a family’s life and the joy that you bring them is priceless.
-However, some Intended Parents feel that having multiple pregnancies will help save them both time and money.
+However, some Intended Parents feel that having multiple pregnancies or Surrogacy twins will help save them both time and money.
 Today, we will discuss the known risks and costs associated with multiple births.

 Historically, multiple pregnancies or twins were not uncommon with in vitro fertilization (IVF).
 The reason behind this was straightforward.
 The technology involved in order to make IVF successful required multiple embryos to be transferred at the same time.
 This would increase the chances of at least one embryo implanting in the uterine lining, resulting in a successful pregnancy.